gohugoio/hugo/content/layout/templates.md

 aliases: ["/doc/templates/"]
 ---

-Hugo uses the excellent golang html/template library for it's template engine.
+Hugo uses the excellent golang html/template library for its template engine.
 It is an extremely lightweight engine that provides a very small amount of logic.
 In our experience that it is just the right amount of logic to be able to create a good static website